Federation University Australia, Berwick campus

+History

+On 29 April 1996 the campus was opened as the Berwick campus of Monash University.

 On 7 March 2016 Monash announced that it would be closing the Berwick campus by 2018.
 On 15 July 2016 it was announced that Federation University Australia would take responsibility for the Berwick Campus from 2017 pending government approvals.
-This officially commenced on 1 January 2018, as a campus of Federation University Australia.
+This officially commenced on 1 January 2018.